Mares1492/nombuddy_be/readme.md

-# NomBuddy Backend

-A backend service for NomBuddy - your companion app for food recommendations and dining experiences.
+A backend service for NomBuddy - A universal contactless ordering system prototype It is a practical part of my Bachelor of Computer Science [THESIS](https://www.etera.ee/zoom/206899/view?page=1)

 ## Overview